 Last updated on October 9th, 2017 at 07:44 pm

-“In the early 20th century, it would have been an inside toilet which would have been a house buyer’s not essential, but must have deal sealer.
+“In the early 20th century, it would have been an inside toilet which would have been a house buyer’s not essential but must have the deal sealer.
 In the early 21st century it turns out that solar panels are the new “must have” equipment desired by house buyers of today.”

 In addition, a good 3G mobile connection and a spacious wardrobe are other desirable extras, for purchasers in the new age, according to a poll of over 1,000 house buyers by ING Direct.

 As the property market becomes more stagnated and people who are in the buyer’s market to purchase become more selective and demanding, the ultimate non-essential and number one wish on the current wish list, is a solar panel installation.